 - Difficulty level – 2 out of 5

-It was an easy walking day through the countryside most of the time make sure to have enough water with from 6 km to 20 km there is nothing on the way except a shelter at 15 km where you can stop and rest, drink water or eat something.
+It was an easy walking day through the countryside most of the time make sure to have enough water between 6 km and 20 km there is nothing on the way except a shelter at 15 km where you can stop and rest, drink water or eat something.

 Peaceful scenery; olive tree plantations, vineyards, pasture fields, etc.